bcgov/mds/elastic/USAGE.md

 ### Common features of all 5 dashboards

 At the top left of the page in every dashboard, notice there are hyperlinks to all the different dashboards delivered for this project.
-This is included in all the dashboards and is a way to navigate to the different dashboards releveant for CORE and MS users.
+This is included in all the dashboards and is a way to navigate to the different dashboards relevant for CORE and MS users.

 Below the hyperlinks that link to each dashboard delivered in this project, you will find the "Filter By Mine" filter.
 We have created a custom Filter that is in all Dashboards delivered for this project.
 In all 5 Dashboards, we have included the ability to filter by: Mine, Group (Core and MS,) and by environment.
-Typically, Prod is the environment we want to be looking at, which is why it is currently set as a deafult.
+Typically, Prod is the environment we want to be looking at, which is why it is currently set as a default.

 Example of selecting a Mine from the Mine Filter and dropdown: